 This problem will not be graded.
 It is just for you to read more about the experimental evidence for Bose-Einstein condensation and understand it.
 Attached to this homework is the original paper that describes how Anderson, Ensher, Matthews, Wieman, and Cornell (in 1995) were able to get a dilute gas of rubidium-87 to Bose-condense.
-We will discuss some points of statistical mechanical interest in class on Monday, April 4th.
+We will discuss some points of statistical mechanical interest during problem session on Monday, March 28th.
 It would be very useful if you could read it before then and try to estimate some of the quantities described in the following itemized points (from J. P. Sethna's book Entropy, order parameters, and complexity, Oxford University Press).